ExpediaGroup/graphql-kotlin/README.md

 [![Build Status](https://travis-ci.org/ExpediaDotCom/graphql-kotlin.svg?branch=master)](https://travis-ci.org/ExpediaDotCom/graphql-kotlin) [![Awesome Kotlin Badge](https://kotlin.link/awesome-kotlin.svg)](https://github.com/KotlinBy/awesome-kotlin)

 Most GraphQL libraries for the JVM require developers to maintain two sources of truth for their GraphQL API, the schema and the corresponding code (data fetchers and types).
-Given the similarities between Kotlin and GraphQL, such as the ability to define nullable/non-nullable types, a schema should be able to be generated from Kotlin code without any separate schema specification. `bex-api-graphql` builds upon `graphql-java` to allow code-only GraphQL services to be built.
+Given the similarities between Kotlin and GraphQL, such as the ability to define nullable/non-nullable types, a schema should be able to be generated from Kotlin code without any separate schema specification. `graphql-kotlin` builds upon `graphql-java` to allow code-only GraphQL services to be built.

 For information on GraphQL, please visit [the GraphQL website](https://graphql.org/).